 Whether a hospital decide on to permit smoking or not, rules or guideline should be reliable across all sectors and offices in the facility.
 Rules and limitations need to be clear for both workforce and patients if smoking is prohibited utterly.
 And if smoking’s permitted in labelled areas, there should be clear signage signifying those zones.

 Facilities considering to alter or modernize their smoking guidelines may want to analyze at how other hospitals and health systems in the locality are treating this dispute before taking a firm decision.
+So whether you’re in the process of quitting or need to quit smoking, this may be a factor that pushes you to do so.
+It may be worth starting to look around for different vape pods, vape pens or nicorette pads or chewing gum.
+This is definitely something you need to consider.

 Everything is very open with a really clear clarification of the issues.
 It was really informative.
 Your website is very helpful.
 Thanks for sharing!